 Many couples decide to write their own wedding vows to share as part of their ceremony – truly a special way to add a personal touch.

-Here are 7 things to consider before you begin.
+Here are 7 things to consider before you begin writing your own wedding vows.

 Caution: If you decide to surprise one another, be sure to alert your officiant so they don’t put together a complete version of the script and send that to both of you.